What does Online Yoga Therapy Look Like & How Does it Work?

 Scheduling your first session

-If you’re ready to schedule your first session or if you have further questions, please reach out to our client concierge at hello@byrepose.com to learn more!
-Or click here to schedule a consultation.
+If you’re ready to schedule your first session or if you have further questions, contact us to schedule a consultation for experiential therapy.

-Click here to lear more about our Repose Studio!
+Click here to learn more about our Repose Studio!

 Meet our experiential therapists here: NOELANI RODRIGUEZ